sonocotta/esparagus-media-center/README.md

 With this setup, you can supply more than the 20V limit of PD, giving you a bit more power for the speakers.
 You probably won’t hear much difference (thanks to the way human hearing works), but it could help larger speakers that need a bit more to really “open up."
 Other than that, the NOPD version works just like the PD version — no software changes are needed.

+#### Louder and Amped Esparagus DUAL

+In may 2025 I came up with a power mux schematics that is designed to automtically switch between external power source and UCB-PD enabled power source, depending on which one provides higher voltage.
+So you can either use external power adapter over the bareel jack and use USB-C for programming-debugging, or simple use USB-C for both power and data.

+This eliminates the need for PD and NOPD revisions, so i will slowly replace all products with a single DUAL option.

 #### External voltage selection

 The power adapter specs depend on the speaker you're planning to use.
 DAC efficiency is close to 100%, so just take the power rating of your speaker (say 2x10w), and impedance (say 8 ohms) and you'd need  at least 9 volts rated at 1.2 amps per channel, round up to 3 total amps.